cobbler/cobbler/docs/cobbler-conf.rst

 - authentication.pam        -- Use PAM facilities
 - (user supplied)  -- You may write your own module

 .. note:: A new web interface is in the making.
-At the moment we do not have any documention, yet.
+At the moment we do not have any documentation, yet.

-default: ``authn_configfile``
+default: ``authentication.configfile``

 Hash algorithms: